mbthiam88/hackjam.angular/architecture-service-pipe/README.md

 Clone it: `git clone https://github.com/hackages/hackjam.angular.git`

-Checkout this branch: 'architecture-service-pipe'

-`cd architecture-service-pipe`and run `npm start`
+`cd routing-architecture-angular2`and run `npm start`

 !oops

-Just focus on the `app.template.html` and learn more about [property binding] (https://angular.io/docs/ts/latest/guide/cheatsheet.html):
+Just focus on the `app.template.html` and learn more about property binding!

 This application doesn't work :(

 ## Important: Fix the app before implementing new feature

 ## TODO: Features to implement in part 2
 - Architecture: split the app into small components; Use the components folder for spliting your app: